NextFaze/unity-manup/README.md

 }
 ```

-### Import the module into your app

-Just import the unity package here!

 ## Demonstration App
-An example can be found on the example branch of this repository
+An example can be found in this repository \o/